-CMHA will not terminate HCV Program assistance as a consequence of termination of the FSS Contract of Participation.
+CMHA will not terminate Asset Management or HCV Program assistance as a consequence of termination of the FSS Contract of Participation.
 Family may continue to receive HCV Program subsidies according to the terms of the Voucher and Lease/Contract in effect.